Free consultation 402-431-9000

 The foreseeability test asks if the defendant reasonably should have foreseen the consequences – namely, the plaintiff’s injury – that would result from his or her conduct.
 If the answer is yes, the defendant will most likely be liable for damages.
 If the plaintiff’s injury was not a reasonably foreseeable outcome of the defendant’s actions, however, the defendant may not be liable.
 The foreseeability test may be something you or your lawyer must prove before you can collect compensation from a defendant in Nebraska.

-There are four main elements required to prove a claim based on the legal doctrine of negligence.
-The first two elements are duty and a breach of duty.
-You or your lawyer must prove that the defendant owed you a legal duty of care, yet negligently or intentionally breached this duty.
+There are four main elements required to prove a claim based on the legal doctrine of negligence: duty, breach of duty, actual and proximate cause, and damages.
+You or your lawyer must prove that the defendant owed you a legal duty of care, yet the defendant’s negligence breached this duty.
 The third element is damages.
 You must have proof that the accident in question gave you compensable damages, such as medical bills or lost wages.
 The fourth element of proof is causation.
 You must show that the defendant’s breach of duty was the proximate cause of your accident and injuries.

 Proximate cause is the legal cause of an injury.
 It is the cause the law recognizes as the primary reason the injury occurred.
 Proximate cause may not be the first thing that caused the accident or even the most obvious act of negligence.
 It is the event or action that produced a foreseeable consequence – the personal injury.
 Your injury would not have happened were it not for the proximate cause.
 As the plaintiff of a personal injury claim in Omaha, you or your lawyer will need to show that your injuries were a direct result of the proximate cause.